Wittington Investments: British company

-Canadian business
+Canadian company

-"Wittington Investments, Limited" was founded by W. Garfield Weston in 1952 and is based in Toronto, Ontario, Canada.
-The company is the majority shareholder in the North American holding company George Weston Limited, owner of Choice Properties real estate investment trust, controlling shareholder in Loblaw Companies Limited, Canada's largest supermarket retailer and its in house retail brands including President's Choice, No Name and Joe Fresh.
-In 1963, Wittington Investments subsidiary, DICOA, (Diversified Companies of America) purchased the controlling share in Howardsgate Holdings, owners of Fine Fare supermarkets and it's various grocery brands, from Associated British Foods for $11.7 million after the business lost $3.7 million.
-Howardsgate Holdings was sold in 1966 to another subsidiary George Weston Limited, before being sold back to Associated British Foods.
+Wittington Investments, Limited is a Canadian company that was founded by W. Garfield Weston in 1952 and is based in Toronto, Ontario.
+It is the majority shareholder in the North American holding company George Weston Limited, which is a part-owner of Choice Properties real estate investment trust and the controlling shareholder in Loblaw Companies Limited, Canada's largest supermarket retailer (with brands such as President's Choice, No Name and Joe Fresh).

+In 1963, Wittington's subsidiary, DICOA (Diversified Companies of America), had purchased the controlling share in Howardsgate Holdings (owners of Fine Fare supermarkets and its various grocery brands) from Associated British Foods for $11.7 million after the business lost $3.7 million.
+Howardsgate Holdings was sold in 1966 to another subsidiary (George Weston Limited), before being sold back to Associated British Foods.

 In December 2020, the Weston family announced that Galen Weston Jr. had succeeded his father (Galen Weston Sr.) as the controlling shareholder of Wittington Investments, Limited.

-This company was the owner of the Selfridges Group of department store chains, including Selfridges in the UK, Brown Thomas and Arnotts in Ireland, and De Bijenkorf in the Netherlands.
+The company was the owner of the Selfridges Group of department store chains, including Selfridges in the UK, Brown Thomas and Arnotts in Ireland, and De Bijenkorf in the Netherlands.
 In December 2021, it was reported that the majority of the Selfridges Group's assets were being sold for around £4 billion to a joint venture between Thai conglomerate Central Group and Austrian firm Signa Holding.

-In 2024, Wittington Invesments became a Limited Partner in Radical Ventures first $800-million USD growth fund.
+In 2024, Wittington became a limited partner in Radical Ventures' first US$800-million AI growth fund.

+In 2026, Wittington funded a non-profit online publication called Be Giant which would focus on solutions journalism where it covers Canadian entrepreneurs, researchers and innovations that contribute to Canada.
+The publication was based on discussion in 2025 about Canada’s sovereignty and economic independence after U.S. President Donald Trump threatened to annex Canada.